MRRL Hall of Fame

 “The Marvelettes Deliver: The Singles 1961 -1971”.
 Motown, 2 CD.
 This is the one you want if you are a major fan.
 The 41 songs contain all the hits plus some interesting B-sides, non-hits, and the Darnells’ single.

 The Original Marvelettes – Motown’s Mystery Girl Group by Marc Taylor, Aloiv Publishing Co.
 2004

 I recommend this book with some reservations.
 The author bases the book almost entirely on interviews with original member Katherine Anderson.
-Gladys Horton declined to participate because she is planning to write her own book on the Marvelettes, and Wanda Young was not in any condition to be involved in the project.
+Gladys Horton declined to participate because she was planning to write her own book on the Marvelettes, and Wanda Young was reportedly in poor health and not in any condition to be involved in the project.
 It’s somewhat flawed because it does not contain insights from the group’s two lead singers, but it’s better than no book on the Marvelettes, and it has helped to give Motown’s first important girl group some belated recognition.